Suit and Tie Fetish

 Clinical lineage of clothing fetishism

-The study of garment-directed arousal is over a century old.
-Richard von Krafft-Ebing catalogued arousal tied to specific articles of dress in Psychopathia Sexualis (1886), and the French psychologist Alfred Binet first applied the word "fetishism" to erotic life in his 1887 essay Du fétichisme dans l'amour ("On fetishism in love"), published in the Revue Philosophique.
+The study of garment-directed arousal is more than a century old.
+Richard von Krafft-Ebing catalogued arousal tied to specific articles of dress in Psychopathia Sexualis (1886), and the French psychologist Alfred Binet first applied the word "fetishism" to erotic life in his 1887 essay Le fétichisme dans l'amour ("Fetishism in love"), published across two issues of the Revue Philosophique.

 - 1886: Krafft-Ebing documents fixation on articles of dress within his catalogue of sexual variation.